 - Graciously, but firmly, teach your friends how to treat you.

 - Maintain your friendships with periodic quality communication.

 - Strengthen your friendships by sharing fun, challenging, and intellectual experiences.

 - Let them know how much you value their friendship.

 - If you love a friend, have the courage to tell them.
 Applies to men and women.

-To learn more about the rules of friendship, there are several excellent books about making friends on the recommended books page on this site.
-Look under the heading “Relationship Skills, Social Skills, Friendship Skills.”
+To learn more about the rules of friendship, there are several excellent books about making friends on the recommended books list.
+Look under the category “Relationship Skills, Social Skills, Friendship Skills.”